 You must stay with your group so that you are able to personally observe and advise everyone until:

-- work is completed and your group is no longer on or near the line, or - you are replaced by another COSS or an SWL.
+- work is completed and your group is no longer on or near the line. or - you are replaced by another SWL or a COSS.

 4.2 Safe systems of work

 The following are the safe systems of work available.